Emergent Speed of Light

 The Volovik route determines c.
 A second, independent condition — the Larichev-Reznik modon dispersion relation — then determines the outer-scale lattice rotation \omega_0.

-The physical picture: the dc1/dag orbital systems create a background vorticity field throughout the substrate, analogous to a planetary atmosphere where the Coriolis effect gives rise to Rossby waves.
+The physical picture: the dag-pinned vortex lattice creates a background vorticity field throughout the substrate, analogous to a planetary atmosphere where the Coriolis effect gives rise to Rossby waves.
 Modons (counter-rotating vortex dipoles) propagate against this background vorticity gradient, just as oceanic modons propagate against the planetary vorticity gradient on a beta-plane.

 The Larichev-Reznik modon exists in a medium with a background vorticity gradient \beta.
 Its propagation speed is: